darlean-io/darlean.ts/core/README.md

 More information about how to configure Darlean can be found [here](https://darlean.io/documentation/configuration-options/).

 # See also
-* Package @darlean/base [GitLab](https://gitlab.com/darlean/javascript/repo/-/tree/main/base)|[NPM](https://www.npmjs.com/package/@darlean/base) which explains how to create actors and actor suites
+* Package @darlean/base ([GitLab](https://gitlab.com/darlean/javascript/repo/-/tree/main/base)|[NPM](https://www.npmjs.com/package/@darlean/base)) which explains how to create actors and actor suites
+* A minimalistic [example application](https://gitlab.com/darlean/javascript/repo/-/tree/main/examples/src/core/) that uses the above mentioned echo actor.
-* The [Darlean Tutorial](../examples/src/oracle/1_the_basics/) in which we illustrate step by step how to build a real distributed oracle that answers questions like 'How warm is it tomorrow?' and 'What is the price of milk?'.
+* The [Darlean Tutorial](https://gitlab.com/darlean/javascript/repo/-/tree/main/examples/src/oracle/1_the_basics/) in which we illustrate step by step how to build a real distributed oracle that answers questions like 'How warm is it tomorrow?' and 'What is the price of milk?'.
 * The [Darlean Documentation](https://darlean.io/documentation/) on our website.
 * The [API Documentation](https://docs.darlean.io/latest/@darlean_core.html) for `@darlean/core`.